-Whether someone agrees or disagrees with the practice of Christian women covering their heads, he or she will almost always point to 1 Corinthians 11:2-16 as the basis for debate.
-It is in their flawed, incomplete interpretations of these verses that contention arises.
+Whether someone agrees or disagrees with the practice of Christian women covering their heads, he/she almost always points to 1 Corinthians 11:2-16.
+It is in flawed, incomplete interpretations of these verses that contention arises.
 Let’s first look at the external context of 1 Corinthians, and dive a bit deeper into what was happening in the Corinthian church.

 Organization of 1 Corinthians